top of page

 Porcellio sp.
 Sevilla ‘Wild’ Isopods - Woodlouse Culture

-This species is super active and can be seen out in the open exploring their tank and munching on decaying leaf litter.
-We find these like a thick layer, at least 5cm, of leaf litter topped off with curved bark pieces which allows them to escape excess humidity.
+• Bold Surface Activity: This species is super active and can be seen out in the open exploring their tank and munching on decaying leaf litter.
+We find these like a thick layer, at least 3cm, of leaf litter topped off with curved bark pieces which allows them to escape excess humidity.
 They will also settle quickly in a tank with lots of surface area and hiding spots and are prolific breeders once happy.
-Too much humidity causes fast die-offs with this species, so its important to not over spray and have excellent ventilation.
-Like other larger species of isopod, these require a constant source of calcium, so a large cuttlebone or supplement can be left in their tank at all times.

 Related Products